Photo from Unsplash

 September 13

-But Tennyson’s word is far more true:
+But Tennyson’s words ring true:

 ‘Tis better to have loved and lost,